Ascendzor/simple-message-blockchain/README.md

 Block format specification and block verification are the keys to creating your own blockchain rules.
 See https://github.com/Ascendzor/simple-message-blockchain/blob/master/blocks.js for how blocks are specified and verified in this chain.

 blockchains are protocols, not code.
 This is simply the first client for this type of blockchain, if you'd like to contribute to this simple-message-blockchain in your favourite language then go forth and create your own simple-message-blockchain in golang, python, ruby, C#, etc and join the simple-message-blockchain mesh.

+# Serious stuff and practical applications?

+Tracking postages.
+Imagine if there was a UI where you could see the line and points of where your package is supposed to go.
+At the start of it's journey the sender signs a message with your postage id, only the sender was able to sign that message and you receive it just by keeping your blockchain up to date.
+Now when your postage is picked up by the trucking company they sign a message that contains packageId+whoTheyReceivedItFrom, then when the truck gets to the airport the airport signs the a message that contains packageId+whoTheyReceivedItFrom... etc.

+DNS.
+The rules of this simple-message-blockchain are not constrained enough to be suitable but bear with me.
+If instead of being rewarded by "messageCoins" you were rewarded with "dnsEntryToken" and owning these tokens gave you authority to set a the value for any key. key: `troyswebsite.com`, value: `1.2.3.4`.
+You'd need to add a lot of rules and constraints because domain names need to expire and be renewable by the current owner and there's a lot of DNS-specific-logic that needs to be inside the blockFormat and blockVerification.
+But the advantages are huge:
+- Electricity/money are the only things you'd need to purchase a domain name.
+- No one can censor any domain name (think, pirateBay)
+- no internet hop to find server ip for dns lookup because it's on the blockchain on your computer already (more privacy)

+These are only two examples off the top of my head.
+I hope more people start to explore the capabilities of decentralized stores